SujalChoudhari/Neptune.js/static/tutorials/01-Introduction.md

 This article will help you to understand what Neptune.js is and what it can do for you.
 What are the features of Neptune.js and how can you use them.

-This will be a exhaustive overview of the features of Neptune.js.
+This is not a exhaustive overview of the features of Neptune.js.
 It will be explained how to use them and how they work.

 ## What is Neptune.js?